emtneutrino/races/README.md

 SERVER COMMAND DETAILS
 ----------------------
 Server commands are typed into the server console.
-These commands allow server owners to backup individual public races as well as trade races with other server owners.

 Type `races` to see the list of available `races` commands.